After Windows 10 upgrade, do these seven things immediately | ZDNet

 For upgrades, the process is considerably simpler.
 After about an hour (more or less, depending on the underlying hardware), you should be back at work, with most apps and settings migrated successfully.

 In either case, clean install or upgrade, use this checklist to make sure you've covered some important bases that aren't part of Windows Setup.
-Note: All of these steps assume you're upgrading to Windows 10 version 1709, the Fall Creators Update.
+Note: All of these steps have been tested with the Windows 10 April 2018 Update and the Windows 10 October 2018 Update.

 1. Create a recovery drive.